-The current investigation presents a study on the hydraulic performance of an Electro-Hydraulic Servo Solenoid Valve controlled linear piston used in hydraulic systems.
+The current investigation presents a study on the hydraulic performance of an electro-hydraulic servo solenoid valve controlled linear piston used in hydraulic systems.
 Advanced methods have been used to measure and record laboratory experiments, to ensure accurate analysis and evaluation.
-It has been conducting experiments under different values of temperature (28, 40 and 50 °C), supply pressure (10, 20, 30, 40 and 50 bar), system stiffness (32 N/mm), and load (0.0 & 5560N).
+Experiments have been conducted under different values of temperature (28, 40 and 50 °C), supply pressure (10, 20, 30, 40 and 50 bar), system stiffness (32 N/mm), and load (0.0 & 5560 N).
 It is concluded that increasing temperature of hydraulic oil increases the quantity of flow rate, so it achieves an increase of the quantity of flow by 5.75 % up to 48.8 % depending on operating conditions.
 The values of pressure decay at low temperature are less than the values at high temperature.
 The frequency increases with the increase of the temperature.
 When we connect the springs to the system, it decreases system frequency.
-These results are very useful in the process of packing and manufacturing of fluid products, which properties are not affected to 50 °C, so energy and time are saved.
+These results are very useful in the process of packing and manufacturing of fluid products, where the properties are not affected by 50 °C, so energy and time are saved.